Ekar: An Explainable Method for Knowledge Aware Recommendation: methodology

 According to our initial definition of rewards, the agent gets a positive reward if and only if it successfully finds the target item.
 However, this might be problematic for a few reasons: First, for a large user-item-entity graph $\mathcal{G}'$, it is very difficult for the agent to reach the correct items due to the huge search space, especially at the beginning of training~\cite{xiong2017deeppath}.
 In other words, the rewards will be very sparse.
 As a result, the learning process of the agent could be very inefficient and take a long time to converge.
 Second, the goal of recommender systems is to infer new items that users are likely to interact with in the future, rather than repeating users' historical items.
 However, receiving positive rewards only from historical items discourages the agent to explore new paths and items, which should be the target of recommender systems.
 To accelerate the training process and meanwhile encourage the agent to explore items that have not been purchased or rated by the target user, we propose to shape the rewards~\cite{ng1999policy} in the following way:

-where $\sigma(x)=\frac{1}{1+e^{(-x)}}$ is the sigmoid function and $\bar{r}$ represents the relation ``Interact''. $\psi(e_0, e_T)$ is the score function that measures the correlation between user $e_0$ and the searched item $e_T$.
-In our study, $\psi(e_0, e_T)$ is pre-trained by maximizing the likelihood of all triplets in graph $\mathcal{G}'$ and can be the score function of any state-of-the-art knowledge graph embedding models~\cite{dettmers2018convolutional,yang2014embedding}.
+where $\sigma(x)=\frac{1}{1+e^{(-x)}}$ is the sigmoid function and $\bar{r}$ represents the relation ``Interact''. $\psi(e_0, \bar{r}, e_T)$ is the score function that measures the correlation between user $e_0$ and the searched item $e_T$.
+In our study, $\psi(e_0, \bar{r}, e_T)$ is pre-trained by maximizing the likelihood of all triplets in graph $\mathcal{G}'$ and can be the score function of any state-of-the-art knowledge graph embedding models~\cite{dettmers2018convolutional,yang2014embedding,sun2019rotate}.
+For example, the score function is $\psi(e_0, \bar{r}, e_T)=-\|e_0 + \bar{r} - e_T \|$ in TransE~\cite{bordes2013translating} model.
 Different from the original rewards defined in Section~\ref{subsec::mdp}, items that the target user has not interacted with now receive positive rewards, which are determined by the pre-trained knowledge graph embeddings.

-\xhdr{Policy Network} In this paper, we use the policy gradient method to solve the proposed recommendation MDP.
-Based on parameterized state $\mathbf{s}_t$ and parameterized action $\mathbf{a}$, we calculate the probability distribution over possible action $\mathcal{A}_t$ as follows: